Prothom Bangladesh: Party anthem of the BNP

 According to singer Baby Naznin, the song was a favorite of Rahman.
 It was performed at the beginning and end of his events.
 When Baby and other artists used to sing it on stage, Rahman and his wife Khaleda Zia would also sing along sometimes.
 Around the 1980s, the song was announced as the official anthem of Rahman's party BNP.
-However in 2018, the singer Shahnaz Rahmatullah and composer Alauddin Ali claimed that the party is using the song as the official anthem without their permission.
+However, in 2018, the singer Shahnaz Rahmatullah and composer Alauddin Ali claimed that the party is using the song as the official anthem without their permission.

-Incidents
+Controversies

 In 2016, Bangladesh Betar fired 6 employees for broadcasting the song during the 2016–17 budget session of the Jatiya Sangsad.
 In 2025, during a cultural program organized by the Bangladesh Shilpakala Academy in Kishoreganj, controversy arose when the on-duty cultural officer interrupted the performance of the song.

+Musician Nashid Kamal alleged that, because the song was associated with the BNP, its singer Rahmatullah had to face political obstacles in the music industry, which eventually forced her to retire as a musician.